-(Auditing Standards Committee Statement No. 600, paragraph 33) [Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 600, paragraph 32 and 33) [Mid-tier, and small and medium-sized audit firms]

-There were cases in which: when examining consolidated journal entries, the engagement team merely made comparisons with the previous term's figures and read documents prepared by the audited company, and did not perform substantive procedures; or, due to a lack of a sufficient understanding of the audited company and its business environment at the group level to serve as the basis for risk assessment of group financial statements, the engagement team did not examine whether unrealized profits were fully eliminated even though complex intra-group transactions had occurred.
+There were cases in which: when examining consolidated journal entries, the group engagement team merely made comparisons with the previous period's balances and observed documents prepared by the audited company, and did not perform substantive procedures; or, due to a lack of a sufficient understanding of the audited company and its business environment at the group level to serve as the basis for risk assessment of group financial statements, the engagement team did not examine whether unrealized profits were fully eliminated even though complex inter-company transactions had occurred.
+There were also cases in which the group engagement team did not examine whether financial information

-There were also cases in which the engagement team did not confirm whether financial information for components reported by component auditors had been reflected in group financial statements.
+There were also cases in which the group engagement team did not examine whether financial information for components reported by component auditors had been reflected in group financial statements.

-The group engagement team should keep in mind that they should understand the group, including group-wide control, and also its components and their environments, along with the group's consolidation processes, and should design the type, timing and scope of audit procedures to address the risk of material misstatement in group financial statements that may arise from the consolidation processes and perform those procedures.
+The group engagement team shall understand the group, its components and their environment, as well as the consolidation process, including group-wide controls.
+The group engagement team shall plan and implement the types, timing and scope of audit procedures to address the risks of material misstatement in the group financial statements arising from the consolidation process, and shall evaluate the appropriateness and completeness of adjustments and reclassifications for consolidation.